cyberbotics/webots/docs/guide/web-simulation.md

 The scene refresh rate is defined by the `WorldInfo.FPS` field.
 The same fields as in the [web animation](web-animation.md#limitations) are updated.

-### Limitations

-The streaming server has the same limitations as the [Web streaming](web-streaming.md#limitations).

 ### Technologies and Limitations

+The streaming server has the same limitations as the [Web animation](web-animation.md#remarks-on-the-used-technologies-and-their-limitations) and the [Web streaming](web-streaming.md#limitations).
 The data is sent to the clients using [WebSockets](https://www.websocket.org/).
-In case of related issues, make sure that `WebSockets` are enabled in your Web browser settings.
+The WebSockets should therefore be enabled in your Web browser (this is the default setting).

-Please refer to the limitations described in [this section](web-animation.md#remarks-on-the-used-technologies-and-their-limitations).